IDEA-XL/PRESTO/README.md

 - `stage3_skip_stage12.sh`: Skipping Stage 1 and Stage 2 and train with the full model on Stage 3 downstream tasks.
 - `stage3.sh`: Train with the full model on Stage 3 directly.

-T`o run a specific Stage 3 finetuning configuration, execute the corresponding script.
+To run a specific Stage 3 finetuning configuration, execute the corresponding script.
 For example:
 ```bash
 bash scripts/sft/sft_lora/stage3_rxn_nc.sh
 ```